Logotyp Jordbruksverket

 Trade with plants and plant propagating material

 If you trade in plants and plant propagating material professionally, there are plant health rules that you must follow to prevent the spread of plant pests.
 You must also comply with the rules that are intended to ensure that plants and propagating material are otherwise healthy and of good quality.
-The rules are common to all of the EU.
+The rules are common to all of the European Union.
 If you trade in organic products, there are further rules that you must comply with.

 Register your professional production or sales of plants and seed